elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

-* (number) Amount of attoREP Staked on the Outcome with the specified Payout Distribution Hash in the Market, as an unsigned 256-bit integer.
+* (string) Amount of attoREP Staked on the Outcome with the specified Payout Distribution Hash in the Market, as a stringified unsigned integer.

 ### augur.api.Market.getTotalStake(p, callback)